Pinus contorta: Subspecies

 There are four subspecies of Pinus contorta, and one of them is sometimes considered to have two varieties.
 The subspecies are sometimes treated at the rank of variety.

 Uses

 Construction

 The common name "lodgepole pine" comes from the custom of Native Americans using the tall, straight trees to construct lodges (tepees) in the Rocky Mountain area.
 Lodgepole pine was used by European settlers to build log cabins.
 Logs are still used in rural areas as posts, fences, lumber, and firewood.
 Shore pine pitch has historically been used as glue.

 Tree plantations of Pinus contorta have been planted extensively in Norway, Sweden, Ireland and the UK for forestry, such as timber uses.
 In Iceland it is used for reforestation and afforestation purposes.
 It is also commonly used for pressure-treated lumber throughout North America.

 Food

 Native Americans consumed the inner bark of lodgepole pine to prevent starvation for themselves and their horses.
+The lodgepole pine cambium layer's edibility is dependent on thickness, consistency, and sweetness.